Aetherial Audio Chain overview¶

 Tooltip: Record up to 30 s of post-PooDoo™ TX audio (MIC must be set to PC and DAX off).

-Play (▶)
+Play (▶)¶

 Plays back the captured PUDU audio.
 Click again to cancel.
 Only enabled once a recording exists and recording is not currently active.
 Pulses green while playing.
 Hidden in RX mode.

-TX chain stage tile (EQ / COMP / GATE / DESS / TUBE / PUDU / VERB)
+TX chain stage tile (EQ / COMP / GATE / DESS / TUBE / PUDU / VERB)¶

 Single-click toggles bypass for that stage.
 Double-click opens the Aetherial Audio Channel Strip (the unified TX DSP window).
 Drag reorders the TX chain.

-RX chain stage tile (EQ / AGC-T / AGC-C / TUBE / PUDU)
+RX chain stage tile (EQ / AGC-G / AGC-C / DESS / TUBE / EVO)¶

 Single-click toggles bypass for that stage.
 Double-click opens the stage's frameless floating editor.
 Drag reorders the RX chain.
-All five RX stages are fully implemented.
+All six RX stages are fully implemented.
 Order is independent of the TX chain.
 A distinct drag mime type (application/x-aethersdr-rx-chain-stage) prevents accidental drops between the two strips.

-RADIO status tile
+RADIO status tile¶

 Non-interactive.
 Only visible in RX mode.
 Turns green when PC Audio (the standard SSB stream) is enabled.

-Non-interactive.
+Interactive.
 Only visible in RX mode.
-Mirrors which client-side noise reducer is currently active; the label rotates to the active module's short name (for example, NR2, NR4, BNR).
-Falls back to DSP when no noise reducer is on.
+Mirrors which client-side noise reducer is currently active.
+The label rotates to the active module's short name (for example, NR2, NR4, BNR).
+Falls back to ADSP when no noise reducer is on.
+Single-click bypasses the entire NR cluster with an in-memory snapshot; single-click again restores the prior NR state.
+Double-click opens the AetherDSP Settings dialog.
+Adopts the same blue-ring + green-LED-dot styling as implemented stage tiles.
+Snapshot restoration falls back to NR2 if no modules were active at bypass-time.

-SPEAK status tile
+SPEAK status tile¶

 Non-interactive.
 Only visible in RX mode.
 Turns green when AetherSDR's audio output is unmuted.